Surprising Security Gaps at Star-Studded D.C. Gala

 I spoke to his BU public relations classes a couple of times, and it was clear that his students appreciated him as much as his employees did.
 How could you not?
 He was one of the most genuinely likable people I’ve ever known.

 Bad things happen to good people, though.
 This pious family man was struck down far too early by factors beyond his control.
-Peter didn’t smoke or drink to excess.
+Peter didn’t drink or smoke.
 He had a gentle, laid-back style that made him an oasis of calm in a crisis.
 He believed that quality mattered.
 He insisted on printing his newsletter, the Mount Vernon Report, on expensive paper stock and mailing it to subscribers instead of going the cheaper route of posting online.
 He rejected my suggestion that his annual reputation survey could be done more cheaply with a database analysis.
 The quality just wouldn’t be the same, he said.

 Twitter has been buzzing with tributes since yesterday afternoon, and I’m sure there are many more to come.
 Most mention the same word: “mentor.”
 If you knew Peter, you’d know that he would wish for no greater compliment.